 In-class time and rotation days are Monday-Friday.
 Hours for Didactic with student laboratory are typically 0800-1630.
-Clinical rotation and phlebotomy training hours may occur between 0500 and 0000.
+Clinical rotations may occur during the hours of 0500 and 0000.

-The following holidays are observed by the school: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day (the day after Thanksgiving), Christmas Day.
+The following holidays are observed by the school: New Year's Day, Martin Luther King, Memorial Day, Independence Day, Labor Day, Thanksgiving Day (the day after Thanksgiving), Christmas Day.
 Students receive two weeks of vacation for either winter or summer break, as applicable.